zieluzieluzielu/cookbook-backend/README.md

 https://github.com/zieluzieluzielu/cookbook-frontend

 ## TO BE DEVELOPED
+- improving the form of adding recipes (more friendly UI)
 - layout adaptations
 - fixing minor bugs
 - user registration  / login (with WebSecurityConfigurerAdapter) + adding specific roles